(“take your breast care to heart”)

 ICanServe trains the locality’s medical team, including those interested medical professionals in the private sector on early breast cancer detection techniques.
 Intensive focus is on training of the barangay health workers, or the community health workers, the front-liners to the community.

 ICanServe also taps and trains breast cancer survivors in the locality so they can share their journey of healing and encourage other women to take charge of their health.

 In 2008, the first partnership was forged with Marikina City.
 The city institutionalized Ating Dibdibin and created the first breast cancer trust fund in the country.
 Together with ICanServe, the program includes free mammography, free biopsy, free surgery, discounted ultrasound and access to government funding agencies and the Philippine Cancer Society.

 In 2010, Panabo City in Davao province was the second to embrace the program as permanent.
-In 2012, Taguig City embraced Ating Dibdibin and in 2014, Muntinlupa City became the fourth ICANSERVE partner city in implementing this early detection program.
+In 2012, Taguig City embraced Ating Dibdibin and Muntinlupa City became the fourth ICANSERVE partner city in 2014.
+In 2020, Tagum City joined those in the forefront of implementing this early detection program.